trunk-io/docs/check/configuration/supported/ktlint.md

 ## Auto Enabling

-ktlint will be auto-enabled if any of the following filetypes are present: *kotlin*
+ktlint will be auto-enabled if any *Kotlin* files are present.

-## Settings